AutomationSolutionz/automationsolutionz.github.io/docs/custom-driver.md

 title: Custom Driver
 ---

-In Zeuz, to execute automation process, you can use Built_In_Driver where all our actions are declared, as well as you can build your own driver inside our framework and run your driver along with the Built_In_Driver.
+In ZeuZ, to execute automation process, you can use Built_In_Driver where all our actions are declared, as well as you can build your own driver inside our framework and run your driver along with the Built_In_Driver.
 This documentation is about how you can define your own driver and make it work with the